deepskystacker/DSS/Installers/README.txt

 42. Bug fix: If a recommended setting is clicked to activate it the revised recommendations are appended to the browser when it should be cleared before they are displayed.

+43. Bug fix: DSS-CL: If an output file is named specifically with the /O: parameter, this output file is always used.
+If it is ommited, it will generate a unique output file instead.

 Welcome to DeepSkyStacker 5.1.3
 ===============================